-Reports and Analysis are complementary areas in Google Analytics, designed to provide actionable insights into your web and app data.
+Reports and explorations both provide actionable insights into your web and app data.
 Usually, you'll see the same data in both areas.
 There are times, however, when you may see differences in the data shown in each area.
 These differences are expected, and are explained below.In this article:

-By design, Reports and Analysis give you different views of your data, at different levels of granularity.
-For example, some dimensions and metrics available in Reports aren't supported in Analysis.
-When you open a report in Analysis that includes unsupported fields, those fields are dropped from the exploration.
+By design, reports and explorations give you different views of your data, at different levels of granularity.
+For example, some dimensions and metrics available in reports aren't supported in explorations.
+When you open a report in explorations that includes unsupported fields, those fields are dropped from the exploration.
 If the report displayed a visualization based on the unsupported fields (for example, a line chart showing an unsupported metric), that visualization won't appear in the resulting exploration.

 Differences between segments and comparisons

-Comparisons in Reports can use fields that aren't supported in Analysis.
-Comparisons present in a report you open in Analysis are converted into segments, and any unsupported metrics or dimensions in the comparison won't be included in the resulting segment in Analysis.
+Comparisons in reports can use fields that aren't supported in explorations.
+Comparisons present in a report you open in explorations are converted into segments, and any unsupported metrics or dimensions in the comparison won't be included in the resulting segment in explorations.
 This can change the data included or excluded from the segment.

 Attribution model differences

-Date ranges in Analysis are limited to your property's data retention settings.
-If you create a report with a date range outside the user and event level data retention settings, and then open it in Analysis, data prior to that range won't be included.
+Date ranges in explorations are limited to your property's data retention settings.
+If you create a report with a date range outside the user and event level data retention settings, and then open it in explorations, data prior to that range won't be included.

-In the upper right of your analysis, hover over the shield icon to see the current sampling rate.
+In the upper right of your explorations, hover over the shield icon to see the current sampling rate.

 When working with sampled data, the ratio between the size of the overall population compared to the sample size can affect the accuracy of your query results.
 In general, the bigger the sample size (as a percentage of the population) the higher the accuracy of your results.

-If the sample size for an analysis is too small, try adjusting the population.
-For example, shortening the date range of the analysis can reduce the size of the population to which sampling is applied, resulting in higher accuracy.
+If the sample size for an explorations is too small, try adjusting the population.
+For example, shortening the date range of the explorations can reduce the size of the population to which sampling is applied, resulting in higher accuracy.

 Processing time differences